Glorious GMMK TKL Review

 The only real letdown of this keyboard is the fact that the RGB lighting isn't up to par with its peers, but that's not really something that concerns me personally.
 There's also no USB passthrough port on either model, in case that's something that floats your boat.

-Concluding: the GMMK is a really nice keyboard which would admittedly not be very remarkable on its own, but Glorious have managed to raise the stakes by making it modular.
-If that’s something that interests you or you haven’t really settled on a ‘permanent switch type’ then you should definitely check this one out.
+Concluding: the GMMK is a really nice keyboard which would admittedly not be very remarkable on its own, but Glorious have managed to raise the stakes by making it hot-swappable.
+If that's something that interests you or you haven't really settled on a 'permanent switch type' then you should definitely check this one out.